Skip to main content

 Featured Project: Recovering Critical Minerals

 Sunchem is a startup developing nanomaterials to separate heavy metals from waste streams.
 The company was founded to commercialize Lawrence Berkeley National Laboratory research on metal-organic frameworks (MOFs) — small molecules with highly porous properties — that are uniquely suitable for critical minerals recovery.
-Partnering with the Testbeds on LCA revealed their leaching process as the primary environmental hot spot, guiding R&D toward a new method that cut projected greenhouse gas emissions by up to five times that of their initial process.
+Partnering with the Testbeds on LCA revealed a single step in their process as an environmental hot spot, guiding R&D toward a new method that cut projected greenhouse gas emissions by up to five times that of their initial process.

 Curious how LCA can support your work?